garrettswink/Horiseon/README.md

 ## Developer Note

 The related CSS and HTML code was modified from original code provided by the Columbia Web Developer Bootcamp.
+Updates were made by myself, without a class partner but with the consultation of an EdEx tutor.
+All updated files related to the Horiseon site can be found here on my personal Git Hub account.

-Full details about the assignment and success criteria can be found below.
+Full details about the original assignment and success criteria can be found below.

 ## Challenges in This Course